 A high faculty to student ratio provides an excellent training environment.
-The Department of Pharmacology & Toxicology has 39 graduate program faculty and 16 students, with an additional 31 postdoctoral fellows and research associates/analysts/technicians.
+The Pharmacology & Toxicology Graduate Program has 41 faculty and 22 students, with an additional 150+ postdoctoral fellows and research associates/analysts/technicians.

 Our program is supported by leading NIH-funded faculty, numerous training grant opportunities, an academic healthcare institution, and The University of Texas System.